Ardillamas22/xmlrpc-bruteforcer/README.md

 ## User Enumeration

 The tool also includes a user enumeration feature.
 This is due to a particular behavior of WordPress: when a valid username is provided, regardless of the password, WordPress returns a distinct response compared to when an invalid username is provided.
 This tool capitalizes on this behavior to enumerate existing users, which can be invaluable for security testing purposes.
+Moreover, the script’s multithreading capability allows it to perform this user enumeration in parallel, significantly speeding up the process.
+By executing multiple enumeration tasks simultaneously, the script can quickly and efficiently identify valid usernames.

 ## Installation